-The Company regularly assesses the likelihood of outcomes that could result from the examination of its tax returns by the IRS, and other tax authorities to determine the adequacy of its income tax reserves and expense.
+The Company regularly assesses the likelihood of outcomes that could result from the examination of its tax returns by the IRS and other tax authorities to determine the adequacy of its income tax reserves and expense.
 Should actual events or results differ from the Company's then-current expectations, charges or credits to the Company's provision for income taxes may become necessary.
 Any such adjustments could have a significant effect on the results of operations.

-Income tax expense and the effective income tax rate were \$4,263, or 13.3%, and \$528, or 9.8%, for the three-month periods ending June 25, 2021 and June 26, 2020, respectively.
-The fluctuation in our effective income tax rate relates primarily to differences in our US taxable income, estimated FDII benefits, research credits, non-deductible stock-based compensation charges, and discrete tax items.
+Income tax expense and the effective income tax rate were \$6,143, or 15.6%, and \$10,406, or 14.6%, for the three- and six-month periods ended September 24, 2021, respectively, and \$2,082, or 17.8%, and \$2,610, or 15.3%, for the three- and six-month periods ended September 25, 2020, respectively.
+The fluctuation in our effective income tax rate relates primarily to differences in our US taxable income, estimated FDII benefits, GILTI income, research credits, non-deductible stock-based compensation charges, and discrete tax items.

-19. Related Party Transactions
+20. Related Party Transactions